 Young children and pregnant people in low income countries are at the highest risk of severe effects from vitamin A deficiency.

 Vitamin A plays a significant role in many functions in the body.
-The National Institutes of Health (NIH)note that vitamin A is important for the function of:
+The

 - the immune system